History of art: Germanic

+One of the key artistic styles in early Germanic territories was the animal style, which spread through the Eurasian steppe, then developed in Scandinavia and northern Germany and exerted influence across Europe.

+This style, characterized by intricate and abstract representations of animals, was common in metalwork and personal adornment.
+In modern-day Germany, the Rhine and Upper Rhine regions were notable centers for these works, with the use of zoomorphic patterns seen in items like brooches, buckles, and jewelry.
+A famous example of this style is the Bingerbrück fibula, a decorative brooch found in the Rhineland, showcasing the characteristic intertwining animal forms typical of Germanic art.
+The style is also evident in artifacts from the Sutton Hoo treasure, where similar animal motifs appear in Anglo-Saxon art but reflect the broader influence of Germanic art across northern Europe.

+The polychrome style, developed by the Goths in the Black Sea region, had a significant impact on Germanic art, especially in southern Germany and across parts of France and Spain.
+Known for its use of gold and precious stones, this style was evident in items such as garnet-inlaid brooches and belt buckles.
+Objects such as the Visigothic crown of Recceswinth found in Spain show the reach of this style, but similar examples of polychrome metalwork have been uncovered in Germany, particularly in the Frankish kingdom, where these items often had both decorative and symbolic roles.

+In the 6th and 7th centuries, the Germanic peoples began to adopt Christianity, leading to a shift in their artistic traditions.
+Christian symbols began to emerge in Germanic art, marking a move away from purely pagan motifs.
+The introduction of Christian iconography into Germanic metalwork and manuscripts led to the development of Carolingian art and other regional styles across Europe.
+In Germany, this period saw the rise of Frankish art, particularly under the reign of Charlemagne (r.
+768–814), which blended Germanic traditions with Christian imagery.

 Islamic

 Islamic art is well-known since the Middle Ages for the use of elaborate geometric patterns, colourful tiles, stylized natural motifs and detailed calligraphy.
 Rarely has lettering had such a profound impact on applied arts and architecture.
 Islam appeared in western Arabia in the 7th century AD through revelations delivered to the prophet Muhammad in Mecca.
 Within a century of Muhammad's death the Islamic empires controlled the Middle East, Spain and parts of Asia and Africa.
 Because of this, similarly with Roman art, Islamic art and architecture had regional versions.
 As the Islamic world extended into centres of late antique culture, it was enriched by philosophical and intellectual movements.
 The translation of Greek works into Arabic and advances in mathematics and science were encouraged by early caliphates.
 This is in contrast with the modern perception that Islamic art is dogmatic and unchanging.
 Human and animal representation wasn't rare.
 Only certain periods restricted it (similar with the Byzantine Iconoclasm).